pcorey/pcorey.github.io/_posts/2018-04-09-hex-dumping-with-elixir.markdown

 ---
 layout: post
 title:  "Hex Dumping with Elixir"
-description: "Is it better to call out to an existing external tool, or roll your own solution to a problem?
+excerpt: "Is it better to call out to an existing external tool, or roll your own solution to a problem?
 Climb down this rabbit hole with me as we implement a hex dump utility in Elixir."
 author: "Pete Corey"
 date:   2018-04-09
 tags: ["Elixir", "Bitcoin"]